Manikantacb/Manikantacb/README.md

 ### Hi there 👋

-##About
+## About

 - 🔭 Manikanta is a passionate Data Science and Machine learning entusiast.
 He is currently pursuing a Master of Science degree in Applied Data Science at the University of Southern California.
 His research interests are in the intersection of Data Science, Machine Learning and Deep Learning.

-I am currently working as Machine Learning Engineer Intern at Space and Time Labs Inc. I am working towards building the first decentralized analytics platform.
+  Manikanta is currently working as Machine Learning Engineer Intern at Space and Time Labs Inc. He is collaborating with team of dedicated engineers in     building the first decentralized analytics platform.

 - 🔭 Manikanta has completed the following courses:
   1. DSCI:551 Foundations of Data Management
   2. DSCI:552 Machine Learning for Data Science
   3. CSCI:570 Analysis of Algorithms
   4. CSCI:527 Machine Learning for Games
   5. DSCI:553 Foundations and Applications of Data Mining
   6. CSCI:544 Applied Natural Language Processing
   7. EE:503 Prbability for Electrical and Computer Engineers

 - 🌱 I’m currently learning Probability and Statistics for Data Science.